Your Year-End Financial Checklist: What To Do in the Final Weeks of 2022

 Save For Your Future

 Boost retirement savings.
-If your income hasn’t taken a hit and you’ve been spending less as a result of the pandemic, increase your contribution to your workplace retirement account before the end of the year or open an individual retirement account such as an IRA or SEP.
+If your income hasn’t taken a hit and you’ve got cash to spare, increase your contribution to your workplace retirement account before the end of the year or open an individual retirement account such as an IRA or SEP.
 “Not a bad Christmas gift to your future self by putting some of the money aside to invest wisely,” said Henry Hoang, founder of Bright Wealth Advisors.
 Plus, contributions to a retirement account can help lower your tax bill.

 Think twice before raiding your 401(k).
-The CARES Act increased the amount you can borrow from your 401(k) from $50,000 to $100,000.
-It also waived the 10% penalty on early withdrawals.
+Your employer’s 401(k) plan might allow you to borrow as much as $50,000 or 50% of your vested savings, whichever is more, and pay it back over five years.
 However, you should consult with a financial professional before borrowing or taking a withdrawal from your retirement account, Sprung said.
 “It may be an easy place to get money but it may not be the smartest,” he said.
+For one thing, you must pay it back in full very quickly if you separate from your employer.
+In addition, you’ll lose out on tax-deferred appreciation on the outstanding loan balance.

 Get a Handle on Taxes

 Make estimated tax payments.
 Freelancers and gig economy workers must make estimated tax payments throughout the year on their earnings.
-There’s still time to make at least one payment if you haven’t already by filing Form 1040-ES by the Jan.
-15, 2021, deadline.
+There’s still time to make at least one payment if you haven’t already by filing Form 040-ES by the Jan.
+17, 2022, deadline.
 This might help you avoid having to pay a penalty when you file your tax return.

 Get a tax write-off for your generosity.
-This year, you can write off $300 in cash contributions to charities even if you don’t itemize (typically, you must itemize to get this deduction).
-Make donations before the end of the year to take advantage of this tax break.
+Make donations before the end of the year to take advantage of this tax break if you itemize deductions.

 More From GOBankingRates